openeventdata/mordecai/README.md

 Line 4 starts the Mordecai container and tells it to connect to our already running `elastic` container with the `--link elastic:elastic` option..
-Mordecai will be acessible on port 5000.
+Mordecai will be accessible on port 5000.
 By default, Docker runs on 0.0.0.0, so any machine on your network will be able to access it.

 **NOTE**: Many of the required components for `mordecai`, including the